GOP’s Obamacare Repeal And Replacement Plan To Cost Over Half A Trillion Dollars

-Earlier this week, Republicans finally introduced their new healthcare plan that will replace Obamacare, however, not all Republicans like the bill and it could end up costing more than anyone realized.
-The “American Health Care Act” was introduced to Americans by Paul Ryan among a few other Republicans, which many Conservatives were happy to see.
+Earlier this week, Republicans finally introduced their new healthcare plan that will replace Obamacare.
+However, not all Republicans like the bill, and it could end up costing more than anyone realized.
+The “American Health Care Act” was introduced to Americans by Paul Ryan among a few other Republicans, which many conservatives were happy to see.
 However, there are other Republicans like Rand Paul who found a lot of issues with it.

 The case Paul made was for a complete repeal and replacement for the Affordable Care Act, or Obamacare.
-The issue is that the GOP introduced a bill that was quite similar to Obamacare, with only a few changes in it.
-The main thing is took out revolved around the tax on Americans who did not have healthcare.
+The issue is that the GOP introduced a bill that was quite similar to Obamacare with only a few changes in it.
+The main thing that was taken out revolved around the tax on Americans who did not have healthcare.
 Many Democrats didn’t even like this part, but insurance companies loved the plan as it allowed them to hike up prices.

-There were other changes that made it to where prices set for insurance were based on age rather than income and tax subsidies are in play through that.
-Many people disagree with this area of the bill due to the fact that it puts more pressure on older people, many of which are near or in retirement, to pay more out than someone in their 20’s.
+There were other changes that made it, to where prices set for insurance were based on age rather than income and tax subsidies.
+Many people disagree with this area of the bill due to the fact that it puts more pressure on older people, many of whom are near or in retirement, to pay more out than someone in their 20s.
 All of this being said, Rand Paul and his bill supporters are against their fellow Republicans’ bill.

 This may also be due to the fact that the GOP have not been exactly forthcoming with how much their new Obamacare replacement plan will cost.
 According to the Joint Committee on Taxation, the GOP’s plan will cost nearly $600 billion dollars.
-So over half a trillion dollars will be put into this, which may very well affect taxes among other things.
-House Speaker Paul Ryan did say that…
+So, over half a trillion dollars will be put into this, which may very well affect taxes, among other things.
+House Speaker Paul Ryan did say the following.

 “This bill, the American Health Care Act, it keeps our promise to repeal and replace Obamacare.”